Ng Chee Khern

 Ng Chee Khern (born 18 October 1965) is a Singaporean civil servant and former major-general who served as Chief of Air Force between 2006 and 2009.
 He previously served as Permanent Secretary (Smart Nation and Digital Government) under the Prime Minister's Office, and Chairman of the Government Technology Agency.
 He was appointed Permanent Secretary (Manpower) in April 2022.
-He will be retiring from the public service on 1 December 2025 after more than 40 years in public service.
+He retired from the public service on 1 December 2025 after more than 40 years in public service.

 Education

 Ng is an alumnus of Victoria School and Hwa Chong Junior College, and was a recipient of the President's Scholarship and Singapore Armed Forces Overseas Scholarship in 1985.

 He graduated from the University of Oxford with a Bachelor of Arts with second upper class honours degree and a Master of Arts degree in philosophy, politics and economics (PPE).
 He also completed a Master of Public Administration degree at Harvard University.